railiavaliullina/Deep-Learning-MLP-Using-NumPy/README.md

 # Deep-Learning-MLP-Using-NumPy

-Multi-Layer Perceptron:
+## About The Project

-1) Реализован на Python + NumPy, без использования фреймворков для глубоких нейронных сетей,
+1) Multi-Layer Perceptron was implemented in Python + NumPy, without the use of frameworks for deep neural networks,
-2) Обучен на датасетах mnist, cifar-10.
+2) was trained on mnist, cifar-10 datasets.

-# Реализовано
+## Implemented modules

-• Полносвязный слой с различными вариантами инициализации,
+• Fully connected layer with various initialization options,

-• функции активации (ReLU, sigmoid, tanh, linear, ...),
+• activation functions (ReLU, sigmoid, tanh, linear, ...),

-• функция Softmax,
+• Softmax function,

-• класс Optimizer,
+• Optimizer class,

-• целевая функция CrossEntropy,
+• objective function CrossEntropy,

-• класс Dataset,
+• Dataset class,

-• класс DataLoader,
+• class DataLoader,

-• функция batch_generator с учетом различных методов сэмплирования,
+• batch_generator function, taking into account various sampling methods,

-• классы аугментации данных (pad, crop, scale, translate, rotate, noise, salt, pepper, hue, brightness, saturation, contrast, blur),
+• data augmentation classes (pad, crop, scale, translate, rotate, noise, salt, pepper, hue, brightness, saturation, contrast, blur),

-• unit тесты,
+• unit tests,

-• класс «контейнер» модели,
+• class "container" of the model,

-• оверфиттинг на одном батче,
+• overfitting on one batch,

-• все вычисления для батча, агрегация средним.
+• all calculations for a batch, aggregation by average.